The Source Editor for Confluence Server allows the user to edit Confluence page XHTML using a browser based editor.

 Confluence Storage Format is a subset of HTML.
 It does not support all features of HTML.
 Please see here for more details.

-The source editor is designed to be lightweight but contains a set of features to allow easy and intuitive editing of Confluence source.
+The source editor is designed to be lightweight but contains a set of features to allow easy and intuitive editing of the Confluence page source.

 Automatic indentation and syntax highlighting are available and enabled.